After years of hype about gigabit speeds that will let you download full-length movies in mere seconds, 5G is becoming a reality.

 How Wireless Carriers Are Preparing

 AT&T flipped the switch on 5G wireless service in 12 cities — Atlanta, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Louisville, New Orleans, Oklahoma City, Raleigh, San Antonio and Waco — in Dec.
 2019.
 In 2019, Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco and San Jose will see 5G service turned on, and AT&T just announced that Chicago and Minneapolis will join the slate of cities getting 5G this year.

-Don't confuse these 5G plans with the 5GE logo that's started to appear on AT&T customers' phones, that doesn't mean they have 5G service.
-Instead, it translates to "5G Evolution," AT&T's expanded service with advanced LTE technologies, such as 4X4 MIMO, which doesn't hit the speeds we expect from 5G (or even match Verizon's current 4G service).
+Don't confuse these 5G plans with the 5GE logo that's started to appear on AT&T customers' phones.
+That logo translates to "5G Evolution," AT&T's expanded service with advanced LTE technologies, such as 4X4 MIMO, which doesn't hit the speeds we expect from 5G (or even match Verizon's current 4G service).
 AT&T is defending its decision: "We’ve been talking about 5G Evolution for a while now.
 We were pretty public about what we were doing and what we were deploying," Igal Elbaz, senior vice president for wireless technology at AT&T, told us at CES.